 Is there a cure for PCOS?

 There is no cure for PCOS.
-The aim of treatment is to alleviate the associated symptoms and prevent complications associated with it (such as insulin resistance).
+The aim of treatment is to alleviate the associated symptoms, improve quality of life and prevent complications associated with it (such as insulin resistance).

 What complications are associated with PCOS?